SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

 SparkPost won't receive the request and won't register the click in your analytics, unless your app code makes it happen.

-A workaround is to disable click-tracking for deep links.
+A workaround is to disable tracking for deep links.
 This may be appropriate if you already have analytics for measuring in-app activity.

 The preferred solution is to set up Sparkpost click tracking and include code in your app to follow the link.
 We'll review each of these.